- About Us

 The plan will include prioritizing active transportation, allocating funds specifically for the improvement and development of bike paths.
 County leaders also announced the following as the key principles for their new transportation initiative:

 In the past, improvements in alternate transportation, such as bikeways, has been challenging in lower-income areas.
 This initiative hopes to distribute funds in a way that will allow all residents to benefit from increased accessibility.
 When there are fewer or poorly maintained bike paths, it can lead to people cycling in the roads and high-traffic areas.
-In turn, this may lead to a higher chance of accidents.
+In turn, this may lead to a higher chance of accidents, just ask our Chicago bicycle accident attorneys!

-If you are the victim of a bike accident caused by a driver, you could have legal options available to you.
+If you are the victim of a bike accident caused by a driver, you could have legal options available to you with the help of an accident lawyer in Chicago.
 It is possible you may have grounds for a civil claim, allowing you to pursue compensation for your losses.
 If you think you could have a case, you may want to take quick action to preserve important evidence and take the initial steps of the legal process.

 "*" indicates required fields